What Is Black Rock Gorge?

 - Don’t forget not to stop at the first bridge but to carry on round to the second bridge!

 Once you reach the gorge you will be looking down into it from 2-footbridges.
-Don’t stop at the first bridge that you come to, as we almost did as if you carry on walking for a couple of minutes through the woods you will come to a second bridge which is higher and, in our opinion, gives better views of the gorge.
+Don’t stop at the first bridge that you come to, if you carry on walking for a couple of minutes through the woods you will come to a second bridge which is higher and, in our opinion, gives better views of the gorge.

 Is There Accessible Parking Available When Visiting Black Rock Gorge?